 The SSE Airtricity Scholarship is open to students from Co.
 Derry~Londonderry and Co.
 Tyrone, and covers approximately 50% of their fees for applicable courses at Ulster University or South West College.

 While the funding is available for a broad range of subjects, including business, media and design, there is a particular emphasis on science, technology, engineering and mathematics (STEM) subjects.
 Through the Scholarship programme, we're working with Ulster University and South West College to create greater awareness and diversity in STEM subjects, and to ultimately increase employment in those areas in Northern Ireland.

 The 2017 SSE Airtricity Scholarship is now open for applications and students are urged to apply before the closing date of Friday 20 October.

 “We’re delighted to be helping another 20 local students take the next step in their academic journey at two fantastic third-level institutions.
 Since we launched the SSE Airtricity Scholarship in 2014, the number of applications has increased year on year, which goes to show the impact of the programme and the importance placed on education by local young people and their families.

 “At SSE Airtricity, we always aim to make a positive difference in the communities in which we live and work.
-We’ve now contributed over £300,000 through the Scholarship, reducing barriers and investing in a sustainable future, and we’re proud to do so alongside two forward-thinking partners in Ulster University and South West College.”
+We’ve now contributed nearly £300,000 through the Scholarship, reducing barriers and investing in a sustainable future, and we’re proud to do so alongside two forward-thinking partners in Ulster University and South West College.”